pkmn/ai/DESIGN.md

 helper
 scheduler
 manager
-controller
-referee
-judge
-watchdog
-launcher
-monitor ——— best?
-matchmaker
+controller ——— best because environemnt is called "Controlled" referee judge watchdog launcher monitor matchmaker
 ```

 sim decides next round (always play 1 then kill then play swapped)
-tells monitor to kill old participants and start next round with new pairing
+tells controller to kill old participants and start next round with new pairing
 round robins participants attempting to ensure balanced number of battles = naive
 alternatively, matchmake based on (a) most uncertainity of rating (want balanced) and then number of battles (cant have one person have too many battles)
 dont want glicko because decay doesnt make sense